SignalWave, LLC v. NextGen RF Design, Inc.

 What happened

-Judge Frank dismissed the entire case without prejudice, meaning SignalWave is free to refile its claims in the correct forum: the Nicollet County District Court in Minnesota.
-Because the case was dismissed, Judge Frank also denied SignalWave's motion for a preliminary injunction as moot (meaning there was no longer a live case in which to grant it).
-The court added that even if it had considered the injunction request on its merits, it would have denied it, because SignalWave had not shown a likely chance of winning or demonstrated that any harm it might suffer could not be adequately compensated with money damages.
+Judge Donovan W. Frank granted NextGen's request and dismissed the case without prejudice, meaning SignalWave may refile in the correct forum — the Nicollet County District Court, a Minnesota state court.
+The preliminary injunction motion was denied as moot since the case was being dismissed.
+The court also noted that even if it had reached the merits of the injunction, it would have denied it, because SignalWave failed to show a likelihood of success on its claims or that any harm it faced could not be adequately compensated with money damages.

 The detailed version